Risk Arbitrage Today: What If Rite Aid Deal Doesn't Happen?

 On January 30, 2017, a representative of Citi received an unsolicited phone call from a representative of Party D inquiring as to whether Rite Aid was in a position to entertain an offer.
 No terms or conditions of a proposal or offer were provided, and no documents were sent by Party D to Rite Aid or any of its representatives.
 Several days later, the representative of Citi received another unsolicited phone call from the same representative of Party D who indicated that Party D did not intend to submit a proposal and was not interested in pursuing a transaction with Rite Aid, without stating its reasoning-Rite Aid proxy

 So it seems that Party D was at least considering offering more than $6.50 per share.
-With a RAD stock price at let's say $2 or $3 it would be possible that Party D, would be interested in buying Rite Aid.
+With RAD stock price at let's say $2 or $3, it would be possible that Party D would be interested in buying Rite Aid.

 Absent another buyer, Rite Aid could sell some assets.
 Rite Aid has approximately 4600 stores and is the leading drugstore chain in the east coast.
 Perhaps they could sell all of their west coast stores or maybe the Michigan/Ohio ones.
 Either could be attractive to a buyer who wishes to strengthen its hold in a certain part of the country and that would allow Rite Aid to pay down some of its debt.
 As a result, RAD's stock price would likely rise.